raganwald/raganwald.github.com/_posts/2015-05-11-javascript-classes.md

 In JavaScript, object and array literals construct objects that delegate behaviour to the standard library's object prototype and array prototype, respectively.
 JavaScript also supports using `Object.create` to construct objects with or without a prototype, and `new` to construct objects using a constructor function.

 Using prototypes and constructor functions, JavaScript programs can emulate many of the features of classes in other languages.
-JavaScript also a `class` keyword that provides syntactic sugar for writing constructor functions and prototypes in a declarative fashion.
+JavaScript also has a `class` keyword that provides syntactic sugar for writing constructor functions and prototypes in a declarative fashion.

 JavaScript classes are not first-class entities in the sense that Ruby or Smalltalk classes are first-class entities.
 They are abstractions built out of constructor functions and prototypes.
 Although they aren't first-class entities, JavaScript programs can borrow a technique from C++ and make do by manipulating constructor functions as first-class entities.
 This is exactly the approach taken by features such as the `instanceof` operator.